-PSTN Dial Plan
+PSTN Dial Plan (7402VGP only)

 This section enables you to configure "VoIP with PSTN switching" on your system.
-You can define a range of dial plans to make regular call from VoIP switching to PSTN line.
-Prefix numbers is essential key to make a distinguishing between VoIP and Regular phone call.
-If actual numbers dialed matches with prefix number defined in this dial plan, the dialed number will be routed to the PSTN to make a regular call.
-Otherwise, the number will be routed to the VoIP networks.
+You can define a range of dial plans that specify the numbers that are connected to the PSTN.
+If the number dialed matches a number defined in the dial plan, then the number is routed to the PSTN.
+Otherwise, the number is routed to the VoIP network.